alezubi/PokemonBackup3/README.md

 Pokémon Card Search and Market Price Tracker
 PokeInfo is a Pokémon card search tool that allows users to look up Pokémon cards by name and filter them by type.
 The application retrieves card details, including artwork, attributes, and real-time market prices, providing collectors and enthusiasts with an easy way to browse and assess Pokémon cards.

-📸 Screenshots
 🔎 Search for Pokémon Cards by Name

 🎨 View Pokémon Card Details

 💰 Check Market Prices

-(Replace insert-image-url-here with actual image links hosted in your repository or an image hosting service.)

 🚀 Features
 ✔️ Search Pokémon Cards by entering the Pokémon name in the search bar.